kkkapu/EV_Load_Disaggregation/README.md

 For each customer, the time information (month/day/hour/minute) with the corresponding temperature at that time and the total consumption information are needed as input.
 The sample data file can be found in the "sample data" folder and it contains the following variables:
 - dataid: the id of the customer
 - local_15min: the time index
-- grid: the netload data
+- grid: the net load data
 - solar: ground truth of the solar generation
 - car: the EV charging load
 - Month: month of the year (between 1 and 12)